ingpoc/stock_mcp_server/README.md

 - Indian market-specific trends and patterns

 This provides Claude with persistent memory about your Indian stock portfolio and stocks of interest.

+## Data Optimization for Claude

+This server implements several strategies to optimize data for Claude's consumption:

+1. **Automatic Data Limiting**:
+   - Default limits on query results to prevent overwhelming Claude with too much information
+   - Portfolio holdings limited to 10 stocks by default (configurable up to 50)
+   - Recommendations limited to 5 stocks by default

+2. **Data Simplification**:
+   - Portfolio holdings simplified to essential fields only (symbol, quantity, average price)
+   - Full details available when needed for analysis but hidden from direct display

+3. **Parameter Controls**:
+   - Tools expose parameters to allow Claude to request more or less data as needed
+   - Ability to toggle between summary and detailed views

+4. **Segmented Processing**:
+   - Portfolio analysis can be performed in segments to prevent large responses
+   - Each segment processes a subset of stocks (default: 5 stocks per segment)
+   - Allows Claude to analyze large portfolios without hitting connection timeouts

+5. **Intelligent Internal Handling**:
+   - Analysis functions use complete data internally while presenting simplified results
+   - Market trend recommendations filter out stocks already in portfolio

+These optimizations ensure Claude can process your stock data efficiently without being overwhelmed by excessive information.

 ## Alpha Vantage Free Tier Support